praveen5733/praveen5733-EnterpriseDataScience-COVID19-Dashboard/README.md

 ## Instructions to Run the Dashboard
 - Navigate to the src/visualization folder
-- Run visualize.py in the environment with all the libraries installed
+- Run python visualize.py in the environment with all the libraries installed
 - By Default the dashboard will be open in http://127.0.0.1:8050/

 ## Additional Dataset Used